Saba Lily Modaressi

 Bio

-Saba Modaressi (she/her/hers) is a Ph.D. student and Provost Fellow in the Urban Education Policy program at USC Rossier School of Education.
-Under the advisement of Dr. Jessica DeCuir-Gunby, Saba’s research concentration is in educational psychology.
+Saba Modaressi (she/her/hers) is a Ph.D. student in Education and a Provost's Fellow at USC Rossier School of Education.
+Under the advisement of Dr. Jessica DeCuir-Gunby, Saba specializes in educational psychology.

-Before her academic journey at USC, Saba attended Chapman University, where she received two Bachelor of Arts degrees in Psychology and Integrated Educational Studies, with a community emphasis in Leadership Studies.
-She has a passion for helping marginalized students and has held various positions delivering behavioral health or academic support services to diverse populations.
+Before joining USC, Saba earned dual Bachelor of Arts degrees in Psychology and Integrated Educational Studies with an emphasis in Leadership Studies from Chapman University.
+Her passion for supporting historically marginalized students has driven her to serve in various roles delivering behavioral health and academic support services to diverse populations.

-Quality and equitable education, accessible resources, and inclusion for all identities should be a right, not a privilege; Saba intends to dedicate her research, policy, and practice career to making this statement a reality.
+Quality and equitable education, accessible resources, and inclusion for all identities should be a right, not a privilege; Saba intends to dedicate her career in research, policy, and practice to making this statement a reality.